Frost Pond Camps, A Step Back In Time

 Come Enjoy...

 Quietly isolated a short distance from our rental cabins are our ten waterfront campsites, each along the shore of the pond.
+Woods and waters in all directions provide a variety of activities for a relaxing and refreshing vacation in Maine's north woods.

 • Canoeing/kayaking quiet water frequented by moose